raghuram2002/magical_weather/README.md

 - APIs

-- you have to visit my site through this link (https://raghuram2002.github.io/magical_weather/).
+- you can visit my site by through this link (https://raghuram2002.github.io/magical_weather/).